It can be due to multiple causes, ranging from mild and temporary to severe medical conditions.

 As a short-term solution, ice packs can help reduce muscle inflammation.
 Apply an ice pack regularly for 2-3 days and see if it helps.

-If your child complains of leg pain and you are not sure what the cause is, consult a trusted children’s pediatrician and get a professional opinion.
+If your child complains of leg pain and you are unsure what the cause is, consult a trusted children’s pediatrician and get a professional opinion.
 A specialized children’s pediatrician will be able to determine the symptoms and cause of your child’s pain and provide you with a personalized treatment plan.

 When should I call the doctor?